 Knowing from experience that decrees of the occupying forces are, in a short time, imposed on non-occupied France where they are presented as spontaneous decisions made by the head of the French State, we are afraid that the deportation of Jews will soon be applied in the southern zone of France.

-All this was no doubt shocking to Minister Lamirand and the local officials in attendance, but then came something completely unfathomable in WWII-era Europe:
+All this was no doubt shocking to Minister Lamirand and the local officials in attendance, but then came something completely unfathomable in World War II-era Europe:

 André Trocmé: We want you to know that there are, among us, a certain number of Jews.
 Now, as far as we are concerned, we do not make any distinction between Jews and non-Jews.
 That would be contrary to the teaching of the Gospel.
 If our friends, whose only offense is to have been born in another religion, receive the order to let themselves be deported or even be subject to a census, they will disobey those orders, and we will do our best to hide them in our midst.